infinityofspace/jellyfin-alexa-plugin/README.md

     - play a specific playlist
 - favorite:
     - play favorite media
+    - add media to favorites
+    - remove media from favorites
 - other:
     - multi-language support (see [Supported languages](#supported-languages))
     - multi-user support (any user on the Jellyfin server can use the skill)